 - What Does Fish Oil Do?

 - Supporting Your Health With Fish Oil

-Fish oil contains the omega-3 fatty acids EPA and DHA.
+As mentioned above, fish oil contains the omega-3 fatty acids EPA and DHA.
 These fatty acids are very important for managing inflammation, promoting a healthy immune response, and supporting brain function – and we can only get them from our diet.
-Pregnant women especially need lots of omega-3s to support baby’s brain development .
+Pregnant women especially need lots of omega-3s to support their baby’s brain development.

 BodyBio was founded on the science behind these essential fatty acids — and the fact that we actually need both omega-6 and omega-3 fatty acids, in a 4:1 ratio for optimal cellular health.
 The omega-6 linoleic acid, for example, is abundant in mitochondrial membranes.
 We still need omega-6s, just not from toxic sources like commercial cooking oils.

-Once you’ve gotten past the obstacles in fatty acid balance and product quality, you can look at the potential benefits (the fun part!) to evaluate whether a fish oil supplement is right for you.
+High-quality fish oil offers a multitude of health benefits that make it a valuable addition to your daily routine.
+From heart health to cognitive function, this natural supplement is renowned for its wide range of advantages.
 These fish oil benefits make taking a high-quality product well worth it for many, such as those with systemic illness, aging brains and joints, mental health imbalances, and more.*

 Let’s review the potential benefits of fish oil supplements and some of the research behind each.

 There is some high-quality research showing that fish oil can help improve mental health in people suffering from depression and anxiety.

 A randomized clinical trial tested whether people with self-identified depression would experience improvement with implementing a Mediterranean diet and taking supplemental fish oil.
 At three months, participants reported improved depression and those improvements were sustained at six months.